 A sweet, juicy, tree-ripened peach is the best, but peaches don’t become sweeter once they are picked.
-So when you find delicious peaches in season, buy lots of them and freeze them.
-Just submerge them in boiling water for a minute or two so that the skin slides off, cut them and throw them in freezer containers.
-Enjoy them while they last and enjoy canned peaches for the rest of the year.
+So when you find delicious peaches in season, buy lots and freeze them.
+Just submerge them in boiling water for a minute or two so that the skin slides off, cut them and toss them in freezer containers.
+Enjoy them while they last and then enjoy canned peaches for the rest of the year.

-Enjoy the sweet, juicy peaches available now, and frozen or canned peaches all year to take advantage of the super phytonutrients, vitamins and minerals that they offer.
+Enjoy the sweet, juicy peaches available now, and then frozen or canned peaches all year long to take advantage of the super phytonutrients, vitamins, and minerals that they offer.
 Take the August 2013 Healthy Challenge and eat peaches to be healthier and happier.